chainswarm/chainswarm/doc/indexers/substrate/balance_transfers.md

 ## Overview

 The Balance Transfers indexer tracks individual transfer transactions between addresses on Substrate networks.
-It provides a comprehensive solution for analyzing transaction patterns, network activity, and address behaviors with the following key features:
+It consumes data from the Block Stream indexer and provides a comprehensive solution for analyzing transaction patterns, network activity, and address behaviors with the following key features:

 - **Asset-agnostic design** with universal histogram bins for consistent analysis across different assets
 - **Multi-level time aggregation** (4-hour, daily, weekly, monthly) for temporal analysis